mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 | esp_sn            | ESP Sequence Number         | RFC4301   | EEC   |
 | esp_sn_lsb        | 0-32                        | ThisRFC   | EEC   |
 |-------------------+-----------------------------+-----------+-------+
-{: #tab-ehc-ctx-esp title="EHCP related parameters"}
+{: #tab-ehc-ctx-esp title="Set of Variables to establish Diet-ESP SCHC sessions in Diet-ESP"}

-Any parameter starting with "ts_" is associated with the Traffic Selectors (TSi/TSr) of the SA.
+Any variable starting with "ts_" is associated with the Traffic Selectors (TSi/TSr) of the SA.
-The notation is introduced by this specification but the definitions of the parameters are in {{!RFC4301}} and {{!RFC7296}}.
+The notation is introduced by this specification but the definitions of the variables are in {{!RFC4301}} and {{!RFC7296}}.

 The Traffic Selectors may result in a quite complex expression, and this specification restricts that complexity.
 This specification restricts the resulting TSi/TSr to a single type of IP address (IPv4 or IPv6), a single protocol (e.g., UDP, TCP, or ANY), a single port range for source and destination.
 This specification presumes that the Traffic Selectors can be articulated as a result of CREATE_CHILD_SA with only one Traffic Selector {{!RFC7296, Section 3.13.1}} in both TSi and TSr payloads (as described in {{!RFC7296, Section 3.13}}).
 The TS Type MUST be either TS_IPV4_ADDR_RANGE or TS_IPV6_ADDR_RANGE.